HMS Argyll (F231): 2001–2010

 On 3 April 2008 more than 500 friends and relatives welcomed HMS Argyll as she returned to her home at Devonport after a deployment lasting six months in the Northern Persian Gulf.
 This was Argylls second Gulf deployment to Combined Task Force (CTF) 150 in three years.
 This deployment included one patrol which lasted 52 days from January to March 2008.
 HMS Argyll was also at the 'Meet Your Navy' exhibition at HMNB Portsmouth 2008.

-6 May 2008 saw the crew return to Argyll, with the crew bidding fairwell to their commanding officer of seven months, Commander Gavin Pritchard.
+6 May 2008 saw the crew return to Argyll, with the crew bidding farewell to their commanding officer of seven months, Commander Gavin Pritchard.
 He was succeeded by Commander Peter Olive.
 Argyll was then to engage in a period of trials and training before entering a period of maintenance in June.

 11 May 2008 saw the Trans-Atlantic solo yacht race in Plymouth Sound started by the ceremonial cannon aboard Argyll.
 Dame Ellen MacArthur also attended the start of the race and Rear Admiral Richard Ibbotson, head of the Flag Officer Sea Training organisation, was also on board Argyll.

 On 21 July 2008 Argyll led the parade of tall ships out of Liverpool ahead of the Tall Ships Race starting 23 July.